timonoko/nokolis.py/README.md

 Now with flags -e, -f, -s etc, which are defined at the end of nokolisp.py .

 Problems with logical falsehood continue.
-Now the symbol guoted symbol "False" is the best bet for a False, if you are "comppy" a function.
+Now the symbol guoted "False" is the best bet for the Falsehood, if you are "comppy" a function.